-What are the main methods of resolving commercial disputes?
+What are the main methods of resolving disputes in your jurisdiction?

 The main methods of resolving disputes in the Philippine Jurisdiction are court litigation and alternative dispute resolution, which includes mediation, conciliation, and arbitration.
 Arbitration is becoming an increasingly more popular method of dispute resolution with arbitration clauses being common stipulations found in commercial contracts.

-What are the main procedural rules governing commercial litigation?
+What are the main procedural rules governing litigation in your jurisdiction?

 For arbitration, initially, Republic Act No. 876 (Arbitration Law) governed domestic arbitration in the Philippines.
 Republic Act No. 9285, or the Alternative Dispute Resolution Act (ADR Act), was thereafter enacted, covering international commercial arbitration and amending certain provisions of the Arbitration Law.
 On the other hand, Executive Order No. 1008 (EO 1008) was enacted to cover the arbitration of construction disputes.
 The Supreme Court has likewise issued A.M.
 No. 07-11-08-SC or the Special Rules of Court on Alternative Dispute Resolution (Special ADR Rules) covering judicial reliefs in aid of, or in relation to, arbitration.